microsoftgraph/microsoft-graph-docs-contrib/concepts/security-concept-overview.md

-# Security intelligence in Microsoft Graph
+# Security in Microsoft Graph

 {1-2 sentences about the value of this feature/service to its target customers.}

-## Why integrate with security intelligence?
+## Why integrate with Microsoft Graph APIs for security?

 {<=1.5 pages of value proposition for developers.}